This is the complete list for the year

 Case No 909 – complaint about the way the Canal & River Trust (the Trust) has dealt with a situation where HS2 would cross one of its canals

 Ms E operates a business boat on a canal in an area near London which will be affected by the High Speed 2 rail link (HS2).
-Her view was that HS2 should either have been routed a different way, or via a tunnel, but accepted that it was now probably too late to achieve such an outcome.
+Her view was that HS2 should either have been routed a different way, or via a tunnel, but accepted that it was by now probably too late to achieve such an outcome.

 Among her points that the Trust had not recognised the importance of the canal corridor through the area, and had viewed other areas affected by HS2 as being more important.
 She said that the Trust should survey the canal water and corridor and establish a baseline/standard of the existing ecology enabling HS2 contractors to be held to account, that it should challenge the proposals to relocate electricity pylons on the basis that there was a more ecological solution, and that it had not kept her and other businesses in the area adequately informed of construction works and subsequent impacts of HS2 on the canal and canal corridor.

 The Trust explained that earlier on in the planning process it had decided that rather than oppose the development it had entered into a Side Agreement with HS2, which contains many provisions relating to the planning and construction, the maintenance and restoration of the local environment both during and after construction, biodiversity, land contamination and pollution control.
 It also includes the requirement for HS2 (and not the Trust) to ensure that surveys are carried out before and after the construction work, together with the requirement for HS2 to remedy, to the Trust’s satisfaction, the impacts of any damage.
 The Trust regarded the Side Agreement as an important means of ensuring that it would have as much control over the operation as possible, on its land and within 15 metres of the boundaries of the land.